ckanhaiya/ckanhaiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Born and raised in [Varanasi](https://varanasi.nic.in/), the world's oldest living city nestled on the sacred banks of the _River Ganges_, my journey has been a relentless pursuit of research excellence.
-I currently hold the role of Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology Kanpur.
+I currently hold the role of Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology (IIT) Kanpur.
 At the [Smart Materials, Structures, and Systems (SMSS) Lab](https://www.iitk.ac.in/smss/), I spearhead the development of innovative projects, including an SMA-powered Bionic Arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.

 Outside of work, I enjoy wall climbing and bouldering with the IIT Kanpur Climbing Club, participate in 5 km and 10km runs, and have a passion for floral photography.
 {style="text-align: justify;"}